BartSte/dotfiles/README.md

 ##### Davmail

+David is a gateway that can be used to connect to exchange servers.
+It can be used to connect to the exchange server using, among others, IMAP.

 For my work email account, I use davmail to connect to the exchange server.
 I use davmail instead of XOAUTH2 because XOAUTH2 is not supported by default by `mbsync` (see the [Synchronization](#synchronization) section).
 Furthermore,